mehstruslehpy/Documents/C++/exprTest/README.txt

 	-Currently this program has two modes of operaton:
-		-Calculator mode: calculates boolean formulas using the supported operators -Proof mode: proves a propositional argument or provides a counter argument Input can be done in two ways:
+		-Calculator mode: calculates boolean formulas using the supported operators -Proof mode: proves a propositional argument or provides a counter argument -This program was written and tested on linux I cannot vouch for whether or not it will run on windows
+	-Input can be done in two ways:
 		-via the here document generator tool in the proofTranslator directory -type out the well formed formulas and specify when you are entering the conlusion via the prompts
 		-via the built in repl in the "main" binary
 			-Start with specifying a unary or binary proposition -For unary:
-					-it can be a variable or the negation of a formula (negations recurse) -For binary:
+					-it can be a variable or the negation of a formula -For binary:
 					-Pick between conditional, and, or or formulas -arguments get filled in from left to right
-		-via automating the repl by hand using a here document -type out the correct sequence of arguments that you would type into the repl -I did not invent this method of input but I found it very useful during testing -all 60 test arguments use this method see the first example in the valid arguments directory -This program was written and tested on linux I cannot vouch for whether or not it will run on windows
+		-via automating the repl by hand using a here document -type out the correct sequence of arguments that you would type into the repl -I did not invent this method of input but I found it very useful during testing -all 60 test arguments use this method see the first example in the valid arguments directory

 Well Formed formulas:
 	-All formulas except negations and single variables are parenthesized